 Being way too hot we decided we’d cycled far enough and headed back.
 As we passed the Catacombs of St Sebastian we decided to stop off for a tour of the place, which was well worth it.
 It was lovely and cool below the ground.

 We continued on, returned our bikes, and with a bit of difficulty found a taxi to get home.
 We stopped off at the gelato shop Come il Latte just up the road again, however the person at the counter decided to ignore us over other customers, shorted us on the gelato, then overcharged.
-I don’t know what was up today, but some Romans certainly were arse-holes today.
+I don’t know what was up today, but some Romans certainly had it in for us today.
 It must be time to move on.